-- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - 2 Click Spot Colors under Resources. - 3 Right-click the spot color or group and select Rename. - 4 Type a new name and press the Enter key or the Return key.
+- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 Click Spot Colors under Resources.

+- 3 Right-click the spot color or group and select Rename. - 4 Type a new name and press the Enter key or the Return key.